Hey, Shopify Store Owner.

 - We will continue to measure our programs and the effectiveness of our investments analytically to jettison those that do not provide acceptable returns and step up our investment in those that work best.
 We will continue to learn from both our successes and our failures.

 - We will make bold rather than timid investment decisions where we see a sufficient probability of gaining market leadership advantages.
-Some of these investments will pay off, others will not, and we will have learned another valuable lesson in either case.
+Some of these investments will pay off, others will not, and we will have learned another valuable lesson.

 - When forced to choose between optimizing the appearance of our GAAP accounting and maximizing the present value of future cash flows, we’ll take the cash flows.